harsh774/next-tailwind-amazkart/README.md

 ## Getting Started

-To explore and run the project locally, follow these steps:
+To explore and run the project locally, follow these steps-:

 ### Prerequisites

-Make sure you have the following software installed on your system:
+Make sure you have the following software installed on your system-:

 - Node.js (at least version 12)
 - npm (Node Package Manager) or yarn